generators-io-projects/generators/README.md

 Releases
 -------------
-First release (0.1) is planned for the end of the December 2013.
+First release (0.1) is planned for the middle of the January 2014.
 Interfaces/packages/library dependencies are not stable yet and may change.
 Therefore major release version is 0.x not 1.x

 Snapshots are published/updated quite frequently: